Director

 Position in lab: Undergraduate Honours student.

-Duration in lab: Jan 2021-Present
+Duration in lab: Jun 2025 – Present

-Research Focus: Forensic Psychology & Clinical Psychology
+Research Focus: Health Psychology

 Research Assistants